Beyond External Validation: The Power of Self-Feedback

 Across my work with C-suite clients and founders, two consistent patterns appear:

+First, the quality of feedback often decreases.
 Second, the frequency of honest feedback tends to drop.

 Colleagues become more cautious.
 Stakeholders more political.
 Direct reports more selective in what they share.